Azure/data-api-builder/docs/getting-started/getting-started-dab-cli.md

 ## Add entities to config

-To add the entities in config file with REST route, GraphQL type and permissions, run the commands as below:
+To add the entities to the config file with the REST route, GraphQL type and permissions defined, run the following commands:
 ```dotnetcli
 # dab add todo --source s001.todo --rest todo --graphql todo --permission "anonymous:*"